 In theory, the higher the E-A-T rating, the better your pages will rank.
 I say in theory because E-A-T scores don’t impact search results directly.
 They are just one factor that algorithms consider in ranking content.

-Google looks for evidence that the author has expertise in a given topic in order for it to provide a favorable E-A-T score.
-This helps build trustworthiness
+Google looks for evidence that the author has expertise in a given topic for it to provide a favorable E-A-T score.
+This helps build trustworthiness.

 Monitor your comment section

 Comments also referred to as “user-generated content,” were once a signal to algorithms of quality content.
 However, today’s E-A-T framework penalizes pages that have comments considered to be either incorrect or composed by non-experts.